jsafrane/scratch/csi-inline-volumes.md

 	// Required
 	VolumeHandle string

-	// VolumeHandlePrefix is p
+	// VolumeHandlePrefix is type of prefix added to VolumeHandle before using
+	// it as CSI volume ID.
-	VolumeHandlePrefix Vol
+	VolumeHandlePrefix VolumeHandlePrefix
 	// Optional: The value to pass to ControllerPublishVolumeRequest.
 	// Defaults to false (read/write).
 	// +optional